GatorSethBarber/PythonCPPExample/readme.md

 Additionally, note that the above functionality was taken out for security reasons.

+Note: The CMakeLists.txt fild in the main folder is for pybinds11.
+It was placed there so it could access the extern folder.
+For information on running, see the appropriate section below.
+It was mainly copied from https://www.youtube.com/watch?v=_5T70cAXDJ0.

 ## `ctypes`

 This utilizes the standard Python module `ctypes`.
 To build and illustrate the program, navigate to the ctypes folder and run